-22 Budget tips for free activities in Barcelona
+20 Budget tips for free things to do in Barcelona

 Looking for free activities, or are you travelling on a modest budget?
 In that case Barcelona – despite its sometimes expensive attractions – is still a perfect destination for a fun city break.
-The 22 tips below will help you enjoy many free things to do in Barcelona, cheap activities, museums and sights.
+The 20 tips below will help you enjoy many free things to do in Barcelona, cheap activities, museums and sights.
 Barcelona on a budget:

 - Fonta Magica: The magical fountain show with light, sound, and water at the base of the Palau Nacional on the Montjuïc is free to visit.
 Once built for the World Fair, but still operational because of its success.
 See this page for the show times.

-- Picasso Museum: Normally the Mueu Picasso de Barcelona is a pricey museum (11 euros), but at some times the museum can be visited for free.
+- Picasso Museum: Normally the Mueu Picasso de Barcelona is a pricey museum, but at some times the museum can be visited for free.
 You can visit the museum for free on Thursdays from 6:00 pm - 9:30 pm, as on the first Sunday of every month from 9:00 am - 7:00 pm.

-- Bunkers del Carmel: Near Parc Güell is Barcelona's most beautiful viewpoint near the Turó de la Rovira, a former military bunker.
-Enjoy a 360-degree panorama over Barcelona after a short, steep climb.
+- Bunkers del Carmel: Near Park Güell is Barcelona's most beautiful viewpoint near the Turó de la Rovira, a former military bunker.
+Enjoy a free 360-degree panorama over Barcelona after a short, steep climb.
 It's particularly popular among the locals and doesn't have many tourists yet.

 - Beaches: Barcelona has five beautiful and well-maintained city beaches.
 Are you going for some sunning, swimming, running, or to play some volleyball?
 Or do you prefer to relax on the terraces of the beach bars (‘chiringuitos’).
 You won't soon be bored on Barcelona's lively beach.